chaos-mesh/chaos-mesh/website/versioned_docs/version-1.0.0/use_cases/multi_data_centers.md

 and these data centers are still under construction.
 Now we want to test the impact of such a deployment topology on the business in advance.

 Here we use TiDB cluster as an example.
-Suppose we already install the [TiBD cluster](https://docs.pingcap.com/tidb-in-kubernetes/stable/) and [Chaos Mesh](../installation/installation.md) in our Kubernetes environment.
+Suppose we already install the [TiDB cluster](https://docs.pingcap.com/tidb-in-kubernetes/stable/) and [Chaos Mesh](../installation/installation.md) in our Kubernetes environment.
 In this TiDB cluster, we have three TiDB pods, three PD pods and seven TiKV pods:

 ```bash